Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-06-SNAPSHOT.md

 F>    <normal client-server interaction here>
 F> D) Connection between client and server gets interrupted, F>    for example because of a WiFi ↔ GSM switch
-F> E) Client resumes previous session using HT and token from C) F> F) Service revokes the sucessfully used SASL-HT token F>    [goto B]
+F> E) Client resumes the previous session using HT and token from C) F> F) Service revokes the successfully used SASL-HT token F>    [goto B]
 F> ~~~
 Figure: Example sequence using the Hashed Token (HT) SASL mechanism

 The HT mechanism requires an accompanying, application protocol specific, extension, which allows clients to requests a new SASL-HT token (see [Section 5](#requirements-for-the-applicationprotocol-extension)).
 One example for such an application protocol specific extension based on HT is [@XEP-0397].
-This XMPP [@RFC6120] extension protocol allows, amoungst other things, B) and C),
+This XMPP [@RFC6120] extension protocol allows, amongst other things, B) and C),

 Since the SASL-HT token is not salted, and only one hash iteration is used, the HT mechanism is not suitable to protect long-lived shared secrets (e.g. "passwords").
 You may want to look at [@RFC5802] for that.